 - Go see your doctor and bring the tick with you.

 How can I prevent getting bitten by a tick?

-Wear light colored clothing and periodically check for ticks and brush them off.
-Wear long sleeves, long pants and a hat when walking in woody or grassy areas (tuck your pants into your socks).
-Spray your clothes, hat, your waistband, and your shoes and socks with a tick repellent that contains a pesticide from the family acaricides such as permethrin, which often is used in tick repellent (you can find it in camping stores), and is not known to seriously harm birds or most mammals.
-It’s poorly absorbed by the skin, which is why it’s best to pray it on your clothes.
+Wear light-colored clothing, long sleeves, long pants, and a hat when walking in woody or grassy areas (tuck your pants into your socks).
+Be sure to periodically check for ticks and brush them off.
+Spray your clothes, hat, waistband, shoes, and socks with a tick repellent that contains a pesticide from the family of acaricides such as permethrin, which often is used in tick repellent (you can find it in camping stores), and is not known to seriously harm birds or most mammals.
+It’s poorly absorbed by the skin, which is why it’s best to spray it on your clothes.
 Permethrin has the added benefit of working against mosquitos, fleas, cockroaches, and lice.
 (You can use a repellent with DEET, but it’s not as effective against ticks.)

 Check your pets for ticks, as well.
 Dogs and cats can get Lyme disease, too.